A TREE is a data structure used to represent hierarchical relationships between elements.

 - Node: A node is a basic entity of a tree that can contain information and references to its child nodes.

-Root Node: It is the main node of the tree, from which all other nodes branch out.
+Root Node: This is the main node of the tree, from which all other nodes branch out.
 A tree can only have one root node.

 Leaf Node: A leaf node is one that has no child nodes.
-In other words, it is the end of a branch in the tree.
+That is, it is the end of a branch in the tree.

-Branch: It is each of the relationships between a parent node and its children.
+Branch: This is each of the relationships between a parent node and its children.

 Node Level: The level of a node is its distance from the root node.
 The level of the root node is 0, and the level of the direct child nodes of the root node is 1, and so on.